Louisiana Addiction Counselor Training (LACT) Program Information:

 15 hours per weekend; 45 hours per quarter; 180 hours per year

-Mandatory Orientation Session for New Students at 10 a.m. on first Friday of each quarter.
+Mandatory Orientation Session for New Students is held at 10 a.m. on first day of class of each quarter with lunch break before class starts at 1 p.m.

 Class size is limited.
 Students accepted on first come, first served basis.